IoTCaseLab/ICL_RPIPW_ST_V1-case-for-Raspberry-Pi-Pico-W-with-straight-pin-headers/README.md

 Instagram: not yet available

 ## Intellectual property
 All intellectual property rights related to this product belong to the creative team at IoT Case Lab (aka ICL).
 [IoT-devices is authorised](https://iot-devices.com.ua/en/brand/iot-case-lab/) to sell physical and virtual goods developed by ICL.
+[See also](https://iot-devices.com.ua/en/iot-devices-and-iot-case-lab-team-up/)

 The trademarks, brands, and trade names mentioned in this text belong to their respective owners.